[Skip to Content]

 If you are selected to receive this scholarship, please note the following:

-• The scholar must actively participate in all aspects of the program through completion (i.e., attending and participating in the 2.5-day training, completing pre and post-surveys, etc.).
+• If selected, the scholar must actively participate in all aspects of the program through completion (i.e., attending and participating in the 2 day training, completing pre and post-surveys, etc.).

-• The scholar must attend the entire training in person at the University of Houston in Houston, Texas.
+• If selected, the scholar must attend the entire training in person at the University of Houston in Houston, Texas.

 • Please note that for this training opportunity, we will not offer translation or interpretation services, however, we are developing programming specific to Latinx communities.
 Be on the lookout for Spanish/multilingual training in the future.